kingsdigitallab/african-rock-art/_coll_thematic/written-in-stone.md

       the Roman city of Dougga (Tunisia).
 They were deciphered by F. de Saulcy in 1843 through the comparison of personal names with equivalent Punic names in bilingual scenes, although a few characters still remain uncertain.
-Since the beginning of the 19th century onwards different many proposals have been made to explain the origin, expansion and translation of these alphabets.
-There are three main explanations of its origin; the most accepted theory considers that the Libyco-Berber alphabet and principles of writing were borrowed from the Phoenician script, with other symbols added locally.
+Since the beginning of the 19th century onwards many different proposals have been made to explain the origin, expansion and translation of these alphabets.
+There are three main explanations of its origin - the most accepted theory considers that the Libyco-Berber alphabet and principles of writing were borrowed from the Phoenician script, with other symbols added locally.
   - sys:
       id: pfjxB9ZjI4c68SYYOcc6C
       created_at: !ruby/object:DateTime 2015-11-25 17:43:34.886000000 Z
-      updated_at: !ruby/object:DateTime 2015-12-11 12:32:09.149000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-15 15:35:37.505000000 Z
       content_type_id: image
     image:
       sys: